LeBao004/AWS_Worklog_FALL_2025/content/7-Feedback/_index.md

 ---

 ### Additional Questions
-- What did you find **most satisfying** during your internship?
+- What were you most **satisfied** with during your internship?
+> "What I was most satisfied with was the Mentor's guidance method.
+Instead of 'holding your hand', the Mentor always encouraged me to think for myself, research and test solutions first.
+This not only helped me remember things longer but also trained me in problem-solving thinking - an important skill that schools rarely provide opportunities to practice."

-- What do you think the company **should improve** for future interns?
+- What do you think the company **needs to improve** for future interns?
+> "Based on my personal experience, I think the company should organize more regular Team Bonding or Happy Hour activities.
+Although everyone is very friendly, sometimes the work schedule limits personal interaction.
+These sessions will help members (especially new members) better understand each other's personalities and working styles, thereby helping them to work together more effectively."

-- If recommending to a friend, would you **suggest they intern here**?
-Why or why not?
+- If you were to introduce this to a friend, would you **recommend them to intern here**?
+Why?

----
+> "Definitely YES.
+This is an ideal environment for those who want to 'practice'.
+Here, interns not only do auxiliary work but also directly participate in the actual project process, have access to new technology and are respected as an official employee.
+The balance between work pressure and dedicated support is the biggest plus point."

-### Suggestions & Expectations
+### Suggestions & wishes
-- Do you have any suggestions to improve the internship experience?
+- What suggestions do you have to improve the internship experience?

+> About expertise: "I suggest that the team can organize more short internal Tech Sharing sessions (about 30 minutes - 1 hour) every week or every 2 weeks, where everyone shares about a new technology or a difficult case study that has just been solved.
+Interns can also participate in presentations to hone their skills."

-- Would you like to continue this program in the future?
+- Do you want to continue this program in the future?
-- Any other comments (free sharing):
+> "I really hope to continue working with FCJ and develop to higher positions (such as Collaborator or official employee) after finishing the internship.
+I feel that the company's culture and orientation are very suitable for my career development path."
+- Other comments:
+> "I would like to send my sincere thanks to the Mentors who have always patiently supported me throughout the past time.
+Thank you FCJ for giving me a truly meaningful and complete 'First Cloud Journey' as the name of the program."